isicnimbizo/isicnimbizo.github.io/content/faq/_index.md

 * Proof of accommodation
 * Flight itinerary (not a purchased flight - flight only booked upon visa confirmation)

-**Be aware that a visa can take a few months to apply for and receive - apply as soon as you are accepted**
+**Important: Be aware that a visa can take a few months to apply for and receive - apply as soon as you are accepted**

 Imbizo is not a visa or travel agency and does not have connections with SA Embassies in various countries.
 Responsibility remains on the student to find out their individual visa requirements by contacting the SA Embassy in the country they live in.
 Applicants must keep the Imbizo Committee up to date on the status of their visa application at all times.